 As a Performing Arts student, you are likely to be creative, flexible, energetic and curious.
 This course will give you the tools you need for working towards a career within the performing arts industry.
 As your understanding of your discipline: acting, dance or musical theatre and the wider performing arts develops, you will gain an insight into the range of career paths available.
-Your learning experience will also be enhanced by working with visiting industry professionals.
+Your learning experience will also be enhanced working with by visiting industrv professionals.